ScottLogic/blog/_posts/2025-10-09-introducing-the-latest-version-of-the-tech-carbon-standard-estimator.md

 ---
-title: Introducing the latest version of the Tech Carbon Standard Estimator
+title: "Introducing the Latest Version of the Tech Carbon Standard Estimator"
 date: 2025-10-09 00:00:00 Z
 categories:
   - Sustainability
   - Open Source
   - Tech
 author: kellis
-summary: Introducing the latest enhancements to the Tech Carbon Standard Estimator - schema updates, kg CO2e values and exportable data
+summary: "Introducing the latest enhancements to the Tech Carbon Standard Estimator — schema updates, kg CO₂e values, and exportable data."
 ---

-# **Introducing the latest version of the Tech Carbon Standard Estimator**
+# **Introducing the Latest Version of the Tech Carbon Standard Estimator**

 ## **Overview**

-The Technology Carbon Standard Estimator - TCSE for short - is designed to give a high-level overview of the possible areas of carbon impact within your IT estate.
+The Technology Carbon Standard Estimator (TCSE) is designed to provide a high-level overview of the potential areas of carbon impact within your IT estate.

-The estimations are framed within our proposed model of tech emissions – the Technology Carbon Standard – designed to help you map out, measure and improve the environmental impacts of your technology.
+The estimations are framed within our proposed model of tech emissions — the Technology Carbon Standard — designed to help you map, measure, and improve the environmental impact of your technology.

-Since it's inception in February 2024 the TCSE has undergone various updates and we are excited to announce the next batch of feature enhancements.
-The idea behind these updates are to make sure the tool continues to be valuable across various different use cases, as well as laying the groundwork for other future enhancements.
+Since its inception in February 2024, the TCSE has undergone various updates, and we are excited to announce the next batch of feature enhancements.
+The idea behind these updates is to ensure the tool continues to be valuable across a variety of use cases, while laying the groundwork for future improvements.

-A big thankyou to Daniel Moorhouse, Ben Stinchcombe, Max Nyamunda and Matthew Griffin for all the hard work on these enhancements.
+A big thank you to Daniel Moorhouse, Ben Stinchcombe, Max Nyamunda, and Matthew Griffin for all their hard work on these enhancements.

 ---

 ## **Schema Updates**

-The TCSE uses the latest version of the [Tech Carbon Standard](https://github.com/ScottLogic/Technology-Carbon-Standard) schema.
-This is particularly important when it comes to exporting the data as we are able to provide the raw emission data in a pre-defined, consistent structure for users to potentially ingest into their own tools or applications if required.
+The TCSE now uses the latest version of the [Tech Carbon Standard](https://github.com/ScottLogic/Technology-Carbon-Standard) schema.
+This is particularly important when it comes to data export, as we can now provide raw emission data in a predefined, consistent structure for users to ingest into their own tools or applications if required.

 ---

-## **Emissions data available in kg C02e and percentages**
+## **Emissions Data Available in kg CO₂e and Percentages**

-Previously, the TCSE only displayed estimated carbon emissions as a percentage breakdown across the 4 sectors of the Tech Carbon Standard.
-With this latest release, users can view this data as either a kg C02e or percentage breakdown.
-This will provide users with better context around their estimated emissions and therefore make the tool more valuable.
+Previously, the TCSE only displayed estimated carbon emissions as a percentage breakdown across the four sectors of the Tech Carbon Standard.
+With this latest release, users can now view this data as either **kg CO₂e** or a percentage breakdown.
+This provides better context around estimated emissions and makes the tool even more valuable.

-We also made sure that the tool was updated to use the latest version of the CO2.js library, providing the most accurate estimates possible.
+We’ve also updated the tool to use the latest version of the CO2.js library, ensuring the most accurate estimates possible.

 ![graph-kgs.png]({{site.baseurl}}/kellis/assets/graph-kgs.png)